accosmin-org/libnano/docs/solver.md

 #### Tune the L-BFGS history size on convex smooth problems

 The limited-memory quasi-Newton (L-BFGS) method uses a small number of last known gradients to build a low-rank inverse of the Hessian matrix.
 This results in much more efficient iterations than quasi-Newton methods, but at a lower convergence rate and potential larger number of iterations.
 However it is not clear from the literature what is the optimum number of last gradients to use.
-The benchmark program allows to measure the impact of this parameter on nthe number of iterations until convergence.
+The benchmark program allows to measure the impact of this parameter on the number of iterations until convergence.

 ```
 ./build/libnano/gcc-release/app/bench_solver --min-dims 100 --max-dims 100 --convex --smooth \